eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 >
 > A voting system is **strategyproof** if there is always only one "rational" strategy for any voter in any scenario, and that strategy is sincere.

-I know some people, particularly [Condorcetists](../condorcet-approval/){:target="_blank"}, who do not like this definition of the term "sincere".
-They don't like that a voter can have multiple sincere strategies!
-But this is what is used in the literature, so we will stick with it.
-A voter can thus be both sincere and strategic.
+I know some people, particularly [Condorcetists](../condorcet-approval/){:target="_blank"}, who dislike this definition of "sincere" because it allows a voter multiple sincere strategies.
+But this is the usage in the literature, so we'll stick with it: a voter can be both sincere and strategic.
 For the pedants in the audience, the following block provides the formal definition.

 {% proof A remark on "sincerity" %}
 Intuitively, sincerity can be easily understood as setting an "acceptability threshold" somewhere in your ranking.
 However, the precise definition which follows is necessary to deal with the case of equal ranks/indifference: